Primary Navigation Mobile

 Many turbodiesel T4s have tuned engines.
 Ask to see any documentation that shows what work was done and how much extra power there is.
 Things like the air filter, cooling system, exhaust and fuel system often need upgrading to cope with extra power.
 It’s a red flag if none of that has been done.

-The issue you’re most likely to encounter is overheating caused by a lack of coolant.
+The issue you’re most likely to encounter in a T4 engine is overheating caused by a lack of coolant.
 That can cause head gasket failure, or even a warped cylinder head.
 The VR6 petrol engine is quite highly strung and demands a rigorous servicing schedule is diligently adhered to.
 We advise only getting one if you’re willing to take on that responsibility.

-What should I be aware on inside the Volkswagen T4?
+What should I be aware of inside the Volkswagen T4?

 The most likely issue you’ll encounter is broken dashboard trim and generally tattiness.
 That can be difficult to sort out as spare parts for the interior are becoming hard to find.
 Knackered seats can be replaced like-for-like, or there are a plethora of aftermarket options.

-The same general principle applies when looking at a T4 that’s already been converted.
-Make sure all:
+The same general principle applies when looking at a T4 that’s already been converted into a camper van.
+Make sure:

 • The electrics work